locationtech/geomesa/docs/tutorials/dwithin-join.rst

         .getOrCreate()
         .withJTS

-Note the ``withJTS``, which registers our UDTs and UDFs, and the two `config` options which tell Spark to use our custom Kryo serializer and registrator to handle serialize Simple Features.
+Note the ``withJTS``, which registers GeoMesa's UDTs and UDFs, and the two ``config`` options which tell Spark to use GeoMesa's custom Kryo serializer and registrator to handle serialization of Simple Features.
+These configuration options can also be set in the ``conf/spark-defaults.conf`` configuration file.

 Creating DataFrames
 -------------------

-With our Spark Session created, we can move on to loading our data from the data store into a Spark DataFrame.
+With our Spark Session created and configured, we can move on to loading our data from the data store into a Spark DataFrame.

 First we'll set up the parameters for connecting to the data store.
 For example, if our data is in two Accumulo catalogs, we would set up the following parameter maps: